 So I had been studying this website and others since the doctor had mentioned coccydynia.
 I decided to go to my primary care physician (pcp) for a second opinion.
 Upon examining the area she agreed that indeed it probably was coccydynia and said that the orthopedists and neurologists in Waco, Texas (where my doctors are located) would not treat it because they disagree on whether it is a bone issue or not.
 I called my orthopedist and he refused to treat me for this condition which confirmed what my pcp had said.
 So I told my pcp that I had already been doing some research and had found a group of orthopedists in Dallas, Texas that specialized in coccygectomy.
 She stated that she would order a bone scan and for me to drop off the list of Dallas specialists to her office staff and they will set up an appointment.
 I dropped off the lists of the Dallas specialists to her office that same day.
 Three days I waited for the bone scan to be ordered and for an appointment to be set up with one of the Dallas doctors, but nothing.
-So I called one of the doctors on the list, Dr. Kevin Gill with UT Southwestern in Dallas, Texas (see Doctors and specialists in the USA) and set up my own appointment for May 16th which turned out to be great.
+So I called one of the doctors on the list, Dr. Kevin Gill with UT Southwestern in Dallas, Texas [but see note below] and set up my own appointment for May 16th which turned out to be great.
 Called my pcp back and told her that I could not wait any longer because of the pain and took the initiative to make my own appointment and their help is no longer needed.

 Dr. Gill knew exactly what I was talking about and stated that surgery would be the best course unless I want to try the shots first and then ordered an MRI of the lumbar and sacrum to rule out any other possibilities.
 I told the doctor that I did not want any cortisone shots because I had been through that already with my knee and ankle and still had to have surgery.